chaseruskin/orbit/docs/src/commands/build.md

 The target's process will spawn from the current working ip's output directory, which is $ORBIT_OUT_DIR.

+While the execution stage is a subprocess within Orbit, any non-zero error code returned from the user-defined execution process is propagated through Orbit.

 ## __OPTIONS__

 `--target, -t <name>`